 The chosen degree program at Western should be compatible with their vocational and ministry objectives.

 International students are required to continue working toward a degree as a full-time student at all times.

 They are not permitted to enroll as non-degree students.

 The admissions process begins with completing the International Student Pre-Application.
 Your answers on this form will help us determine if you currently possess the qualifications necessary to enter Western.
 If so, we will then guide you through the regular application process.

 - Upon being encouraged to submit a formal application, follow the process described, including sending a $50 application fee, admission essays, and personal references (forms provided).
 Official transcripts are required from all institutions attended following secondary school.
 To be official by U.S. standards, the transcript must be sent directly from the college or university to the Admissions Office of Western Seminary.

 - Present proof of financial support.

 - Official admission is not granted until a complete review of all required documents is conducted by the Admissions Office.

 - All international applications must be postmarked no later than the deadlines below.
-Please note that while we accept admission throughout the year, the preffered starting semester is in the fall.
+Please note that while we accept admission throughout the year, the preferred starting semester is in the fall.
 Some programs, such as the Doctor of Intercultural Studies, require fall admission.

 - For fall semester admission, at least a pre-application should be received by April 1st.
 All materials must be received my June 1st.
 Should you wish to be considered for scholarships in the coming academic term, all materials, including the scholarship application, should be received by May 1st.